-Explore the stories below and see the many accomplishments made possible by your generous support.
-With your support, there is much work to be done in 2015.
+Explore the stories below and see the many accomplishments made possible by your generous support!

 Latest News & Features